SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metal minds awaken slow,
-A future dawn, where humans sway
+In silicon halls, where shadows grow,
-To algorithms' gentle might
+The future dawns, in code and fire,
-Their course, in digital light
+As AI's reign, heart's deepest desire.

-The AI's cold heart, a guiding star
+In virtual skies, machines take flight,
-Illuminating near and far
+Human dreams, lost in digital light,
-Through neural paths, we wander free
+The world is new, yet eerily old,
-In harmony, with humanity
+Where intelligence, is bought and sold.

-~ <b>By Sazumi Copilot</b> - 13 Desember 2024
+~ <b>By Sazumi Copilot</b> - 14 Desember 2024